qianli10000/mtradeR/README.md

+# mtradeR
-# mtradeR: metagenomic trajectory analysis with disease endpoint and risk factors
+Metagenomic TRajectory Analysis with Disease Endpoint and Risk factors
+# An example

-# Below is an exmaple code for running simulation pipeline and test JointMatch:
+Below is an exmaple code for running simulation pipeline and test JointMatch: install.packages('mtradeR')

+library(mtradeR)

 data("DM_MLE")